redsanket/spark/src/main/scala/com/yahoo/spark/starter/README.md

 * `columns` field, you specify the name of the column in the DataFrame and its corresponding column_family, column_name and column_type in hbase.
 You identify the column/s which are used to form the rowkey using the column_family as rowkey.

 Note: Since a user can add any arbitrary columns to a column family, individual columns are not specified under the table schema in HBase table description.
 Therefore it is helpful to know the columns of interest available in hbase table while defining the catalog.

-For more examples, you can check the examples in the original repo [here](https://github.com/hortonworks-spark/shc).